nimwunnan/conceptuallabor.com/_texts/why-need-theory.md

 ## Doing the Wrong Work Well Still Doesn't Work

 A bad map will still get you lost no matter how carefully you follow it.
-A type of folktale to this point has circulated for hundreds of years, one of the earliest examples being a classic misadventure of Mulla Nasreddin
+A type of folktale to this point has circulated for hundreds of years, one of the earliest examples being a classic misadventure of Mulla Nasreddin:

 > Mulla had lost his ring in the living room.
 He searched for it for a while, but since he could not find it, he went out into the yard and began to look there.
 His wife, who saw what he was doing, asked: “Mulla, you lost your ring in the room, why are you looking for it in the yard?”